| Title: | Use 'SAS', R, and 'quarto' Together |

 config_name user {your username} password {your password}

-template simply creates a sascfg_personal.py
+The "none" template simply creates a sascfg_personal.py file within

-the SASPy
+the SASPy package installation.

-template will set up a configuration for SAS On Demand for
+The "oda" template will set up a configuration for SAS On Demand for

 Academics.
-The sascfg_personal.py
+The sascfg_personal.py and authinfo files will be

 automatically configured using the information you provide through prompts.